shamim-ice/shamim_Portfolio/README.md

 ### Support My Work

-If this project inspired you, gave you ideas for your own portfolio or helped you❤️.
+If these projects or exercises inspired you, gave you ideas for your own portfolio or helped you❤️.